A Simple Gluten Guide

-Meat, eggs, fruits, vegetables, nuts, seeds, rice, oats, corn, quinoa, amaranth, arrowroot, potatoes, buckwheat, millet, sorghum, tapioca and certain types of soy products.
+Meat, eggs, fruits, vegetables, nuts, seeds, rice, oats, corn, quinoa, amaranth, arrowroot, potatoes, buckwheat, millet, sorghum, soy, and tapioca.
 To be extra careful, double check that the label says “gluten-free” before buying.

 These days, it is common to see grocery store shelves filled with gluten-free items.
 Also, most companies are labeling their products with great detail.
 A great thing that I’ve noticed recently is that most companies include a statement right under the list of ingredients that will caution you, such as “This product contains: Milk, wheat, and soy ingredients.”* There are also many gluten-free restaurants in most large cities, as well as many restaurant that offer a special menu for people with dietary restrictions.
 With the right ingredients, it is possible to bake gluten-free variations of favorite classics such as fried chicken, pizza, brownies, pancakes, waffles and more!

 *Important note: some products say, “wheat free,” however, they may still contain gluten.

 Such items are suitable for those with a Wheat Allergy, but not safe for people who have gluten issues.